bepaald/signalbackup-tools/README.md

 - `--exportdesktophtml [OUTPUTDIR]` Export the Signal Desktop database to HTML.
 This function works internally by creating an empty Android backup, importing the desktop into this and then exporting that internal Android backup to HTML.
 As a result it supports almost all modifying options mentioned in [import from Desktop](#desktop) and [export to HTML](#export-to-html) (excluding `--limittothreads`, and `--includesettings`).
 It also has the same limitations as both of these functions combined.
 It is currently unknown if, and how well it works.
 Feedback is appreciated.
 See: https://github.com/bepaald/signalbackup-tools/issues/203.
 - `--exportdesktoptxt [OUTPUTDIR]` Export the Signal Desktop database to plain text.
 Works as the above function, except the internal Android backup is [exported to TXT](#export-to-txt) instead.
 - `--desktopkey [HEXSTRING]` This is a modifying option for all desktop functions.
 Manually set the cipher key to use for decrypting the Desktop database.

-> [!NOTE]
-> A future update to Signal Desktop will encrypt the key used to read the database.
-On Windows key decryption should already be implemented, but this has not been done for Linux an macOS.
-Currently (Signal Desktop 7.16) the plaintext key is still present in the config file, but this is planned to be removed in a future version.
-It is possible none of the Desktop functions of this program will work for Linux and macOS at that point (though work on this is planned).

 **<span id="various">Various</span>**